Gemini Piano Trio

 Mozart • Clarinet quintet fragment

-Rob Patterson, former Acting Principal Clarinet of the Baltimore Symphony Orchestra and Strathmore Artist in Residence, will join with gifted, young musicians from the New Asia Chamber Music Society to play Weber’s virtuosic Quintet in B-flat and Brahms’ soul-searching Quintet in B minor.
-Balancing these two masterpieces is Baermann’s own contribution, and a clarinet quintet fragment by Mozart, the pioneer of chamber music for clarinet.
+Rob Patterson, former Acting Principal Clarinet of the Baltimore Symphony Orchestra, will join with a quartet of New Asia Chamber Music Society members to play Weber’s virtuosic Quintet in B-flat and Brahms’ soul-searching Quintet in B minor.
+Balancing these masterpieces are an adagio by 19th century clarinet virtuoso/composer Heinrich Baermann, and a clarinet quintet fragment by Mozart, the pioneer of chamber music for clarinet.

 Jonathan Carney, violin